 Whether a wolf has dewclaws or not, this weaker digit has no functional application in tree climbing.

 When feline paws are at rest, the claws lift off the ground and get hidden by the fur around the digits.
-When the Canidae paws are at rest, though, the canid nails still touch the ground.
+When the Canidae paws are at rest, the canid nails still touch the ground.

 The Canine shoulder has limited movement because there is no three-way rotation.
-This diminished forelimb movement provides added stability while running but makes tree climbing next to impossible.
+This diminished forelimb movement provides added stability while running but makes tree climbing impossible.
 Foxes, however, can climb well because they can rotate their forelimbs.

 While wolves are not perching at the tops of trees, some wolves – like Alawa at the Wolf Conservation Center in South Salem, New York – have been spotted perched on tree branches – but how are they doing it?

 The secret behind tree-climbing wolves is that they are not climbing at all!
 Using their muscular hind legs, wolves can leap and propel themselves onto lower branches of trees.
-From lower tree branches, these wolves can hop from “platform to platform” so long as each tree branch they hop on is thick and sturdy.
+From lower tree branches, these wolves can hop from “platform to platform” so long as each tree branch they bounce is thick and sturdy.

-Why Are not Wolves Better Adapted to Climbing Trees?
+Why Are wolves not Better Adapted to Climbing Trees?

 Wolves run and walk on their toes rather than the pads of their paws – this prevents excess wear on their paw pads and allows for more agile movement.